Button Text

 Safety

-The standard voltage in Malta is 230V, and the plugs and sockets are of the three-pin type (Type G).
+The standard voltage in Malta is 230V, and plugs and sockets are of the three-pin type (Type G).
 If your electrical devices use a different plug type, consider bringing a travel adapter.

 Currency